cockroachdb/docs/src/current/v23.1/sso-db-console.md

 key: sso.html
 ---

-CockroachDB clusters allow users to authenticate with Single Sign-on (SSO), both to the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}), and for SQL client access.
+CockroachDB clusters allow users to authenticate with Single sign-on (SSO), both to the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}), and for SQL client access.

-Cluster Single Sign-On (SSO) enables users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB {{ site.data.products.cloud }} or self-hosted) with the full security of Single Sign-On (SSO), and the convenience of being able to choose from a variety of cloud-based or customer-managed identity providers (IdPs).
+Cluster Single sign-On (SSO) enables users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB {{ site.data.products.cloud }} or {{ site.data.products.core }}) with the full security of Single sign-On (SSO), and the convenience of being able to choose from a variety of cloud-based or customer-managed identity providers (IdPs).

 Single sign-on (SSO) for DB Console allows a CockroachDB user to access the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}) in a secure cluster via an OpenID Connect (OIDC) client and an external identity provider.
 When SSO is configured and enabled, the [DB Console login page]({% link {{ page.version.version }}/ui-overview.md %}#db-console-access) will display an OAuth login button in addition to the password access option.